-We used healthy plant-based, vegan ingredients: flaxseeds as the egg replacer, flour, cinnamon and nutmeg for spice, healthy sugars, such as coconut sugar, brown sugar, and maple syrup.
+We used healthy plant-based, vegan ingredients: flaxseeds as the egg replacer, flour, cinnamon, and nutmeg for spice, healthy sugars, such as coconut sugar, brown sugar, and maple syrup.
 Also carrots, of course, and coconut oil, pecans, vanilla, and apple sauce!

 What kind of frosting did we use for the cake?

 We combined soy-based vegan whip cream and coconut-based cream cheese (we used the brand Violife Original flavor Creamy).
-The whipped cream came in powder form in a packet and we just followed the package instructions, combined the powder with water and whipped until stiff peaks formed.
+The whipped cream came in powder form in a packet and we just followed the package instructions, combined the powder with water, and whipped until stiff peaks form.
 The cream was already sweetened, so we just added cream cheese to it, whipped some more until smooth, and didn’t add any sugar.

 If your whip cream is not sweet enough for you, try adding icing sugar by the tablespoon as you whip the cream with cream cheese, until it is sweet enough to your taste.

 If you do not like or have soy-based whipped cream, you can also try using the cream of coconut milk.

 How long will the carrot cake keep?

 We recommend keeping the frosted cake in the fridge for up to 4 days.

 A delicious and Healthy Vegan Carrot Cake with Cream Cheese Frosting.
 No eggs and Dairy-Free!